What can Google Earth do?

 By default, Google Earth adds details like place names and international borders to maps to help you find your bearings.

-An illustration highlighting the 3D button on Google Earth
+The 3D button on Google Earth

 Check out the 3D view